Fusionmedstaff

 Home health registered nurses

 If you’re a licensed vocational nurse (LVN) or an RN looking to expand your nursing specialty, consider becoming a home health nurse.
-The special thing about home health registered nurses is they’re able to build unique connections with their patients since they provide one-on-one ongoing care.
+The special thing about home health registered nurses is they’re able to build unique connections with patients and their families since they provide one-on-one ongoing care.

 A home health nurse visits patients in their homes to provide medical care and monitor chronic conditions.
 Many times, a home health nurse works with the elderly, critically ill, disabled, or those recovering from surgery, an injury, or an accident.
 Home health nurses may also provide ongoing care to pregnant women and new mothers.

-Typical responsibilities for home health nurses may include assessing patient needs and developing a care plan, monitoring treatment and medication, assisting with activities of daily living (i.e., mobility, bathing, grooming, toileting, etc.), taking vital signs and drawing labs, managing wound care, and performing physical assessments.
+Typical responsibilities for home health nurses may include healthcare services like assessing patient needs and developing a care plan, monitoring treatment and medication, assisting with activities of daily living (i.e., mobility, bathing, grooming, toileting, etc.), taking vital signs and drawing labs, managing wound care, and performing physical assessments.

 Home health nurse career facts